fehmi/simply.js/docs/state-management.md

 </script>
 ```

-Then you will be able to use them in your template like this.
+You can then use them in your template as follows:

 ```html
 <template>